suned/stateless/README.md

 time = Time()
 effect = supply(time)(f)()
 result = run(effect)
-print(run)  # outputs: ("hi!", "hi!")
+print(result)  # outputs: ("hi!", "hi!")
 ```
-Effects created through repeat depends on the `Need[stateless.Time]` because it needs to sleep between each execution of the effect.
+Effects created through repeat depends on the `Need[stateless.Time]` ability because it needs to sleep between each execution of the effect.

 Schedules are a good example of a pattern used a lot in `stateless`: Classes with an `__iter__` method that returns effects.